Simplify and Embrace

 As humans, we find that some days are more challenging than others.
 If you look back through history, most people have faced challenges or struggles.
 You are measured by how you react to the struggles, not the struggles you face.
 If you look at how the media shows “underdogs” they focus on the “underdogs” who react negatively.
 We hear about “underdogs” who steal mascots from rival schools, we hear about “underdogs” who mutilate their cheating spouses, and we hear about “underdogs” who attack in road rage incidents.
 When will we hear about “underdogs” who politely wave as the aggressive driver cuts them off?
 The spouse who picks up the pieces, moves out, meets a new spouse, and lives a fairytale life?
 The “underdog” team that looks at what they can change in their offense and defense strategies to overcome the loss or that embraces their achievement to reach the pinnacle position and come in second?

-Here are a few steps to help you Simplify & Embrace:
+Here are a few steps to help you reduce negative pathways

 - Reduce your exposure to negativity.
 Stop watching the news.
 Stop clicking on negative stories in your social media feeds or unfollow the contributors altogether.
 Stop talking about adverse situations with people.

-- Get more sleep.
+- Get more (and better) sleep.
 We have started utilizing a great app for our iPhone called Sleep Cycle Alarm Clock.
-It allows you to drift off to a soothing noise and allows you to program a soothing alarm, set between a ½ hour, to wake you when you are most awake.
+It allows you to drift off to a soothing noise and allows you to program a soothing alarm, set for a ½ hour, to wake you when you are most awake.
 I suggest you check it out!

 - Listen to positivity.
 Listen to and watch positive, uplifting YouTube videos, CDS, audiobooks, and TV shows.
 Expose yourself to people who empower you to be your most confident self.
 You are like the five people you hang around.
 If you can’t hang around the people who most inspire you, spend time listening to them.